matplotlib/matplotlib/doc/users/fonts.rst

   These core fonts are limited to PDF and PS backends only; they can not be rendered in other backends.

-  Another downside to this is that while the font metric is standardized, different PDF viewer applications will have different fonts to render these metrics.
+  Another downside to this is that while the font metrics are standardized, different PDF viewer applications will have different fonts to render these metrics.
 In other words, the **output might look different on different viewers**, as well as (let's say) Windows and Linux, if Linux tools included